bellhyve/ngbuddy/README.md

 You bet.
 You can even `ifconfig bridge0 addm nghost0` to link your netgraph stuff to if_bridge stuff, which is handy for migration.

-**The ngaddif script is dumb and I want something that helps you create & tear down jail interfaces from jail.conf.**
+**Is there a tool for creating/tearing down jail interfaces on the fly?**

-See `/usr/share/examples/jails/jng` for a much more robust tool for jails.
+See `/usr/share/examples/jails/jng` is robust and has lots of options.

-**I made an interface I don't want.**

-Mind the final colon:

-`ngctl shutdown loser0:`

 **How do I make a PNG netgraph map?**

+With the graphviz package:

 `ngctl dot | dot -T png -o map.png`